 Besides the art on display the Tate is also home to an excellent shop and cafe, and there are wonderful views of St Paul’s Cathedral and the rest of the city from the terrace on the top floor.

 Next door to the Tate Modern is the Shakespeare’s Globe theatre.
 The theatre is a reconstruction of the Globe Theatre, the original theatre where William Shakespeare wrote and performed his plays in the 17th century.

 The original Globe was demolished in 1644 not far from where today’s Shakespeare’s Globe now stands.
-Rebuilt in 1997, the Shakespeare’s Globe is a fairly faithful reconstruction of the original, though it does feature a lot more attention paid to health and safety.
+Rebuilt in 1997, the Shakespeare’s Globe is a faithful reconstruction of the original, though it does feature a lot more attention paid to health and safety.

 The theatre is mostly open air, meaning it’s open to the elements if it rains, as it would have been in Shakespeare’s day.

 The main audience section is also all standing, just as it would have been in the 1600s.
 There is a covered seated area, where the tickets are understandably a little more expensive.